achilleas-k/todo-gnode/README.md

 By default, the server runs on port `8989`.
 The port number can be changed in the `main()` method of `tornadoweb.py`.

+The application runs with both Python 2.x and 3.x.

 ## Dependencies

 The application depends on the following python libraries: